Fire Claims Adjuster and Fire Insurance Claim

 How can I get the most out of my fire damage claim?

-The most important thing that you can do to maximize your claim amount is to properly document your losses.
-Obviously, to do this the most accurately will require you to document your personal property and possessions before any damage occurs, so consider completing this process before you need to, as it will make your life much easier in the event you need to file a homeowners insurance claim for any reason.
+The most important thing that you can do to maximize your claim amount is to document your losses properly.
+To do this the most accurately will require you to document your personal property and possessions before any damage occurs, so consider completing this process before you need to, as it will make your life much easier in the event you need to file a homeowners insurance claim for any reason.
 If possible, make copies of receipts or any other documents showing what you paid for the items in your home.

-Make sure you are home when your insurance adjuster visits to inspect your property, and be sure to show him or her all of the damage that your home has suffered.
+Make sure you are home when your insurance adjuster visits to inspect your property, and be sure to show them all of the damage that your home has suffered.
 Keep documentation of all your contact with the insurance company, preferably in writing.
-Take notes about any visits the adjuster makes to your home, as well as any appointments that were missed, any phone calls that were made, and what was discussed in these conversations.
+Take notes about any visits the adjuster makes to your home, any missed appointments, any phone calls that were made, and what was discussed in these conversations.

 If your home has custom work, it is a good idea to get a separate estimate from a contractor of what that work is worth, as the adjuster may not be familiar enough with the work to make an accurate estimate of its value.